lago-project/lago/README.md

 ```

 This might take a while the first time too, as it has to fetch a few rpms from
-a few repos, next time it will also use a chache to speed things up
+a few repos, next time it will also use a cache to speed things up
 considerably.

 **NOTE**: From now on, all the `lagocli` command will be run inside the